joatmon08/manning-book/README.md

 > Note: For clarity and cost, some of the examples have been abbreviated.
   As a result, not all infrastructure resources will register as healthy or error free.
-READMEs in each section will provide additional information.
+Certain sections have READMEs to provide additional information if the code deviates from the installation and run instructions here.

 ## Prerequisites